outscal/Battle-Tank-Project-Achievement-System/INSTRUCTIONS.md

 1. Install Cinemachine package in Unity
 2. Understand the code before jumping to the solution
+3. Install Async await packagaes from Unity Asset Store
+4. Use Navmesh surface from (GameObject > AI > NavMesh Surface)
-3. The above repository was made in Unity 2017 but will be able to work on any 2017 or later Unity LTS version
+5. The above repository was made in Unity 2017 but will be able to work on any 2017 or later Unity LTS version